 Yes - though EV drivers are still in a significantly better position than petrol or diesel drivers, even with energy prices rising.

-From 1 April 2026, the standard variable electricity rate under the Ofgem price cap is 24.67p per kWh.
-If the July cap rises as forecast, that rate could climb again.
-For an EV with a 60 kWh battery, a full home charge at the April rate costs roughly £12.34 - enough for 200 to 250 miles of real-world range.
-If the July cap rises by the predicted 15%, that same charge would cost around £14.20.
+From 1 April 2026, the standard variable electricity rate under the Ofgem price cap is 26.11p per kWh.
+For an EV with a 60 kWh battery, a full home charge at the current rate costs roughly £15.67 - enough for 200 to 250 miles of real-world range.
+Even at the higher July rate, home charging an EV still costs around half as much per mile as filling up with petrol.

 | Charging method | Approx. cost per kWh | Cost per mile (typical EV) |